emaicus/Rangers-and-Ruffians/docs/Rulebook.md

+#### Reaction
+Some abilities in Rangers and Ruffians are listed as __Reactions.__ As it's name implies, a reaction is done in response to something.
+This can include either an allied or enemy action, or some other event or change in battle conditions.
+When a triggering event occurs, you are able to take a reaction.
+You may take up to one reaction per turn.

 #### Movement
 On each turn, you are able to make 15 feet of movement.
 This movement can be decomposed however you wish.
 For example, you might drink a potion as an offhand action, walk 5 feet forward, lift a cauldron as an action, and then walk ten 10 feet to the right.

+#### Exposed Attacks
+If you move past an enemy or break melee (move away from) an enemy you leave yourself exposed, allowing the enemy to get a free attack against you.
+Similarly, if an enemy moves away from or runs past you, you may make an attack against them.
+An entity can make only one such free attack per turn.